worldmaking/digm5010/index.md

 > Given a point in space over a finite rectangular area, create a parametric drawing that illustrates repetition, variety, or rhythm.
 [MAS 964 P](https://acg.media.mit.edu/courses/mas964/presentation/panels.html)

+### A reading

 Golan Levin was one of Maeda's students, and went on to focus specifically on the creation of audiovisual instruments, responding directly to Maeda's project.
 (For example, look at Curly and [Yellowtail](http://www.flong.com/archive/projects/yellowtail/index.html).)
 He is now a professor at Carnegie Mellon University, and a key figure in the Art & Code community.
 There’s a lot to draw from this thesis, both theoretically and practically. http://www.flong.com/archive/texts/publications/thesis/index.html -- what were your thoughts and questions after reading this?
 (Also note the document structure.)

+Have a good read and bring some thoughts and questions for next week: http://www.flong.com/archive/texts/publications/thesis/index.html

 -----